By Katie Gentile

-In her recent book Knock me up, knock me down, Kelly Oliver reminds us that until fairly recently, Hollywood made sure to keep pregnant celebrities out of sight.
+In her recent book Knock Me Up, Knock Me Down: Images of Pregnancy in Hollywood Films, Kelly Oliver reminds us that, until fairly recently, Hollywood made sure to keep pregnant celebrities out of sight.
 These days, you cannot pass a magazine stand without being visually assaulted by images of celebrity baby bumps.
 Neil Patrick Harris and Nicole Kidman with Keith Urban have gone so far as to discuss their experiences with their respective surrogates.
 Other older female celebrities have discussed egg donation.
 What is still kept under wraps, however, is infertility and the repetitive failures of assisted reproductive technologies (ARTs).

 As with other forms of biotechnology, ARTs have become a normative part of women’s reproductive health care with a critical impact on women’s subjectivities (Mamo, 2010).
 Yet as these technologies have proliferated, feminist and cultural theories have taken up the challenges of theorizing the subjectivities produced through these interventions, but psychoanalysis has remained relatively mute, and certainly uncritical.
 The current issue of Studies in Gender and Sexuality, Volume 14, Number 4 addresses this gap.
 This issue of SGS is unique, not only because it is dedicated to ARTs, but also because it examines them from a variety of different perspectives and disciplines – focusing on cultural and feminist theories, sociology, and in-depth clinical case work.
 In a culture organised around ideals of ‘reprofuturity’ (Halberstam, 2005) where some babies are objects of consumerism and fetish (Gentile, 2013), while others are cast aside as excessive (Oliver, 2012), ARTs take on particularly loaded meanings in the cultural and clinical spaces.
 This issue attempts to engage some of these representations to further their analysis.